Teranis/Cell_ACDC/docs/source/getting-started.rst

 =============================================

 This guide should provide you with everything that you need to know about Cell-ACDC to become a true master.
 In the future, a abridged version of this guide as well as video tutorials will be added.
-During several points during the usage of Cell-ACDC, the program may become unresponsive. **DO NOT CLODE CELL-ACDC**.
+During several points during the usage of Cell-ACDC, the program may become unresponsive. **DO NOT CLOSE CELL-ACDC**.
 Instead, check the console for progress or error massages.

 .. contents::